How to write a script for comic strips?

 I’ve always loved the one panel comic strips.
 For my character I have “scripted” some of them, but in the editorial calendar I’ve alternated them with strips of more panels.

 In the one panel strips you have to summarize the whole story into a joke.
 The rest is entrusted to the character and his actions, and to the landscape.

-Two panel comic strips
+Two panels comic strips

 In two panels it’s easier to create a script.
 When I create these strips, I study the lines to understand how much space I had to give to each other.

-Three panel comic strips
+Three panels comic strips

 Perhaps it’s the most usual formula of comic strips.
 In the first panel the character is about to perform an action, summarized in the next panel by an onomatopoeia.
 The conclusion comes to the last panel, with the results of the action and the final punch line.